Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Model and Problem Formulation

 The prices of the goods in the market that users best respond to through the solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} are set by a central planner whose goal is to set equilibrium prices, defined as follows.

-\begin{definition} (Equilibrium Price Vector) A price vector $\p^* \in \mathbb{R}_{\geq 0}^m$ is an equilibrium price if there are allocations $\x_t^*(\p^*) \in \mathbb{R}^m$ for each user $t \in [n]$ such that: \begin{enumerate} \item The allocation $\x_t^*(\p^*) \in \mathbb{R}^m$ is a solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} for all users $t \in [n]$ given the price vector $\p^*$; \item The prices of all goods are non-negative and the demand for all goods is no more than their capacity, i.e., $p_j^* \geq 0$ and $\sum_{t = 1}^n x_{tj}^*(\p^*) \leq c_j$ for all goods $j \in [m]$; \item If the price of a good $j$ is strictly positive, then the total demand for that good is equal to its capacity, i.e., if $p_j^*>0$ for some good $j \in [m]$, then $\sum_{t = 1}^n x_{tj}^*(\p^*) = c_j$. \end{enumerate} \end{definition} The computation of equilibrium prices has been a holy grail in the Fisher market literature as it corresponds to one uniform price vector for all users at which the market clears.
-In classical (offline) Fisher markets, several methods, such as the Eisenberg-Gale convex program, to compute market equilibria have been developed.
+\begin{definition} (Equilibrium Price Vector) A price vector $\p^* \in \mathbb{R}_{\geq 0}^m$ is an equilibrium price if there are allocations $\x_t^*(\p^*) \in \mathbb{R}^m$ for each user $t \in [n]$ such that: \begin{enumerate} \item The allocation $\x_t^*(\p^*) \in \mathbb{R}^m$ is a solution of Problem~\eqref{eq:Fisher1}-\eqref{eq:Fishercon3} for all users $t \in [n]$ given $\p^*$; \item The prices of all goods are non-negative and the demand for all goods is no more than their capacity, i.e., $p_j^* \geq 0$ and $\sum_{t = 1}^n x_{tj}^*(\p^*) \leq c_j$ for all goods $j \in [m]$; \item If the price of a good $j$ is strictly positive, then the total demand for that good is equal to its capacity, i.e., if $p_j^*>0$ for some good $j \in [m]$, then $\sum_{t = 1}^n x_{tj}^*(\p^*) = c_j$. \end{enumerate} \end{definition} The computation of equilibrium prices has been widely studied in the Fisher market literature and corresponds to one uniform price vector for all users at which the market clears.
+In classical (offline) Fisher markets, several methods, such as the Eisenberg-Gale convex program, have been developed to compute market equilibria (see Section~\ref{sec:offline}).
 However, these approaches assume that the central planner has complete knowledge of users' budget and utility parameters.
-For a detailed discussion on offline Fisher markets and the Eisenberg-Gale convex program, we refer to Section~\ref{sec:offline}.